malakdhainyy/lu-portal/README.md

 # LU Research Portal 📚

 The **LU Research Portal** is an interactive web-based dashboard built using [Streamlit](https://streamlit.io/).
-It provides powerful analytics and forecasting tools for analyzing research publications and researcher profiles scraped from Google Scholar. feel free ti click the link:https://lu-researcher-explorer.streamlit.app
+It provides powerful analytics and forecasting tools for analyzing research publications and researcher profiles scraped from Google Scholar.
+---
+feel free to click the link:https://lu-researcher-explorer.streamlit.app
 ---

 ## 🔍 Features